When Writing Bad is Good

 Today, most businesses have some sort of Web presence and that’s great!
 But unless you’re carefully selecting the words you use and how you use them, you may not be getting your money’s worth.
 Read the research or partner with a professional who can help ensure that your Web words work hard for you.

-Have a question for Gail?
-Ask or leave a comment below!
+Have a question for Gail or want to leave a comment?
+Click here.